No Regulatory Exemptions

 - Allow unregulated GMOs to go unreported to the government: Health Canada proposes to set up a “Voluntary Transparency Initiative” that would not require, but would encourage private companies to voluntarily inform the government of any unregulated gene-edited GMOs that companies intend to put on the market.

 If accepted, these changes would set a critical precedent to allow corporate self-regulation of foods produced by new technologies.
 In fact, Health Canada’s consultation is the beginning of a multi-year process to “modernize” regulation for all GMOs, including GM seeds and GM animals.
-This is an important opportunity to press for transparency and strong regulation.

 What is happening?